Planning Your Book Launch Campaign.

-Let’s take a moment to think about something: what’s the biggest difference between best-selling eBook authors and those who struggle to sell few?
+Let’s take a moment to think about something: what’s the biggest difference between bestselling ebook authors and those who struggle to sell only a few copies?

-If you have a great eBook, you make a successful pre-launch campaign and continue with the promotional activities after the launch; you have the recipe for success.
+If you have a great ebook, you make a successful pre-launch campaign and continue with the promotional activities after your book launch campaign; you have the recipe for success.”

 Let’s focus on the pre-launch.
 How do you make it successful?